Tetsuzō Iwamoto

 Lieutenant Junior Grade Tetsuzō Iwamoto (岩本 徹三, Iwamoto Tetsuzō) was one of the top scoring aces among Imperial Japanese Navy Air Service (IJNAS) fighter pilots.
 He entered the Imperial Navy in 1934 and completed pilot training in December 1936.
 His first combat occurred over China in early 1938.
-He emerged as one of the top aces of the Imperial Japan during World War II, credited with at least 80 aerial victories, including 14 victories in China.
+He emerged as one of the top aces of Imperial Japan during World War II, credited with at least 80 aerial victories, including 14 victories in China.
 Subsequently, he flew Zeros from the aircraft carrier Zuikaku from December 1941 to May 1942, including at the Battle of the Coral Sea.
 Iwamoto decorated his planes with victory markings of cherry blossom flowers, with a single or double blossom flower referring to a shot down enemy fighter or bomber aircraft respectively.

 In late 1943, Iwamoto's air group was sent to Rabaul, New Britain, resulting in three months of air combat against Allied air raids.

 Subsequent assignments were Truk Atoll in the Carolines and the Philippines, being commissioned an ensign in October 1944.
 Following the evacuation of the Philippines, Iwamoto served in home defense and trained kamikaze pilots.

 As a result of the Japanese use of the British naval practices, the IJNAS scoring system was based on the system the Royal Navy and the Royal Air Force (RAF) adopted from World War I until World War II.
 This system differed from the scoring system used by some other nations during World War II.
 Research by academics surnamed Izawa and Hata in 1971 estimated his score at about 80 or more than 87.
 In December 1993, Izawa wrote that Iwamoto was virtually the top ace of the IJNAS.

 As of mid-1944, there remained only two IJNAS fighter pilots who were credited with over 100 victories.
 Depending on various totals cited, Tetsuzō Iwamoto or Hiroyoshi Nishizawa was Japan's top ace.
 Iwamoto was known as the Chūtai leader (Flying Company, squadron of 8 to 16 fighters).
 Iwamoto was one of few survivors of the IJNAS from the early part of the Second World War.
 He fought over the Indian and the Pacific Ocean from north to south, and trained young pilots even in the last months of the war.
 Like many Japanese veterans, Iwamoto was reported to have fallen into depression after the war.
 His diary was found after his death, with claims of 202 Allied aircraft destroyed.